tomkeays/lemoyne-pogo/README.md

 Full documentation: https://docs.pokenavbot.com/raids.html

-### Uploading Gym Screenshots
+### Reporting Raid Bosses: Uploading Gym Screenshots

-You can also upload a screenshot of the raid gym, showing the name of the gym and the time to hatch or despawn.
+You can upload a screenshot of the raid gym, showing the name of the gym and the time to hatch or despawn.
 E.G., here's an egg report.

 ![egg-screenshot](https://user-images.githubusercontent.com/171037/56749880-9799e280-6750-11e9-84af-5826e2893c2c.png)